wurmlab/SBC361-programming-in-R/practical2.md

 #### Intro Q1.
 What would be the outcome of the code `answer <- rep(x = c(42, 24), times = 42)`?
 And what would then be the outcome of the code `mean(answer)`?

 #### Intro Q2.
 Load the data 'Indometh' into your R session (google how to do this if you don't know).
 Subset this data to return only those fields for which the concentration is strictly between 1 and 2.
-What is the average (mean) growth rate for this subset? ####
+What is the average (mean) concentration for this subset? ####

 #### Intro Q3.
 What is the regular expression that corresponds to one or more copies of the letter "e", followed by one or more copies of the letter "z"?